 Any questions or concerns regarding this policy should be addressed to the Executive Headteacher or Head of School.

 Background Information

-This policy was written with reference to the Lincolnshire Agreed Syllabus for R.E (2018).
+This policy was written with reference to the Lincolnshire Agreed Syllabus for R.E (2018) in 2021.
+It will be reviewed in 2024, or sooner, should the Lincolnshire Agreed Syllabus for RE be updated.

-The policy was reviewed in 2021.

-Next review due 2024 or sooner, on the release of a new Lincolnshire Agreed Syllabus for RE.